duganchen/qt_mpd_client_demo/README.md

 This is a demo of how I would approach writing [Qt](https://www.qt.io/) code that communicates with an [MPD](https://www.musicpd.org/) server.

-I use [libmpdclient](https://www.musicpd.org/libs/libmpdclient/) instead of trying to implement my own data access layer.
+I use [libmpdclient](https://www.musicpd.org/libs/libmpdclient/) instead of trying to implement my own data access layer, whose scope would typically include connecting to MPD via a socket, [escaping commands sent to MPD](https://www.musicpd.org/doc/html/protocol.html#escaping-string-values), and parsing MPD's output .

-In CMake, I specify the languages as both C (libmpdclient) and C++ (Qt), and I use pkgconfig to set up the libmpdclient dependencies.
+In CMake, I specify the languages as both C (libmpdclient) and C++ (Qt).
+I tell CMake to use pkgconfig to locate libmpdclient.

-Using libmpdclient, I create two connection instances: one to synchronously send commands and immediately receive their output, and the other to asynchronously handle MPD "idle" command, which subscribes to push notifications.
-These are pointers to malloc'd C structs, so I allow a QObject to control their lifecycle.
+The proper way to integrate MPD into a program's architecture is described as follows:

+> mpd_send_idle(), then register libmpdclient's socket (see
+> mpd_connection_get_fd()) in your I/O event loop.
+>
+> As soon as MPD sends the result, your event loop triggers your
+> callback, and you can use mpd_recv_idle() to read the result.
+After
+> you're done handling those idle events, re-enter idle.
+>
+> If you want to interact with MPD in the meantime, call
+> mpd_run_noidle() and handle idle events which may have occurred; then
+> send the desired commands to MPD.
+Finally re-enter idle.
+>
+> This is not magic.
+And it's not specific to MPD.
+This is basic
+> event-based programming.
+Just one connection and one thread, no
+> latencies, no timeouts, no waiting.

+[Re: \[mpd-devel] Proper Use of IDLE](https://www.mail-archive.com/mpd-devel@musicpd.org/msg00641.html)

+Using libmpdclient, I create a single connection.

 To know when idle notifications have arrived, I hook the asynchronous connection's file descriptor (which libmpdclient exposes) up to a [QSocketNotifier](https://doc.qt.io/qt-5/qsocketnotifier.html).

+Idle notifications are received asynchronously, and commands are sent and received synchronously.
+When I need to send a command, the process is:

+1. disable the socket notifier
+2. send noidle, receive and process the results
+3. send the command and receive the results
+4. turn the socket notifier back on
+5. send idle

-The QObject subclass is therefore a Facade that coordinates two mpd_connections and a QSocketNotifier.
-Need a new MPD connection?
-Delete it and instantiate a new one.
+For reconnections?
+One option is to make both the MPD connection instance and the socket notifier and instance of a Facade class.
+When you need a new connection, free it and instantiate a new one.

-If you try to create an mpd_connection instance with a host that can't be resolved (say, if you typo localhost as locahost), then the mpd_connection_new call can block for a long time.
-How to handle that?
-Honestly, I just use [QHostInfo](https://doc.qt.io/qt-5/qhostinfo.html) to asynchronously check that the host is resolvable first.

-Note that with this approach, I do not need to worry about parsing data sent from MPD (which, incidentally, is in a format that would parse extremely well with awk), escaping data sent to MPD (which MPD's documentation specifically advises against reimplementing), or multithreading.
-It also takes care of, as far as I can tell, every case where blocking would actually be a problem.
+With this setup, the only place where I've seen blocking being an issue is when libmpdclient connects.
+And the part of the connection process where it's an issue is the host address resolution (I checked).
+I dealt with it by using Qt's [QHostInfo::lookupHost](https://doc.qt.io/qt-5/qhostinfo.html#lookupHost-1) to validate the hostname before connecting MPD.

 As for the Qt side?
 I start with the standard CMake QWidgets boilerplate created by Qt Creator, and I add a button to "list albums" All output from MPD goes into QDebug.
 The presentation layer is not what I'm demonstrating.